Generative Retrieval via Term Set Generation: Experiments

 \subsection{Ablation Studies}

-The ablation studies are performed for each influential factor based on NQ320k dataset as Table~\ref{tab:ablation}.
+The ablation studies are performed for each influential factor in TSGen based on NQ320K dataset as Table~\ref{tab:ablation}.

-\textbf{Identifiers.} We compare the proposed formulation of document identifier, the one based on unordered terms (term-set), with the conventional sequence-based formulation; that is, the terms are ordered as a sequence by their estimated importance (empirically more competitive than other sequence orders).
-It can be observed that the retrieval quality can be notably improved for both recall and ranking metrics on top of the proposed formulation.
-As discussed, the generation task is largely relaxed with term-set: there are no longer requirements to follow the exact sequence order; in contrast, any permutations of the identifier may lead to the retrieval of the corresponding document, and the Seq2Seq model may flexibly explore the favorable permutation depending on the presented query.
+$\bullet$~~\textbf{DocID.} We compare the proposed term-set DocID with the sequence based one.
+For the latter, the terms are ordered as a sequence by their estimated weights (empirically more competitive than other sequence orders).
+It can be observed that the retrieval quality of term-set DocID is notably superior to that of the sequence DocID.
+As discussed, the term-set DocID together with the permutation-invariant decoding effectively mitigates the false pruning problem, which often happens on the sequence based DocID.

-\textbf{Term Selection.} We compare three alternative term selection methods.
-Random: purely randomized selection (from the document); Title: terms within the title; Matching Oriented: the default option used by AutoTSG.
-We may derive the following observations from the experiment.
-Firstly, there are huge differences between different selection methods, which verifies the importance of term selection.
-Secondly, although directly making use of title is a strong baseline (also a common practice in many works~\citep{GENRE-Cao,de-cao-etal-2022-multilingual,Ultron-Zhou}), the matching-oriented approach is more effective: by estimating the term's importance based on its utility to query-document matching, the selected terms will not only facilitate the identifier's generation (considering the higher relevance to the potential queries), but also better reflect the relationship between query and document.
+$\bullet$~~\textbf{Term Selection.} We compare our learned term selection with two alternatives: Random, the randomly selected terms from the document; Title: terms within the title.
+Firstly, there are huge differences between different term selection strategies, which verifies the importance of term selection.
+Secondly, although directly making use of title is a strong baseline (also a common practice in many works~\cite{GENRE-Cao,de-cao-etal-2022-multilingual,Ultron-Zhou}), our learned selection strategy is more effective.
+Specifically, the term weights learned from relevance capture the relationship between queries and documents.
+Thus, terms selected based on these weights can distinguish the document from others, which are suitable to serve as the DocID.

+$\bullet$~~\textbf{Term Number.} We compare three settings of the number of selected terms for each document i.e. $N$.
+It can be observed that selecting less terms for each document degrades the ranking performance more than the recall.
+This can be attributed to the fact that the identifier collisions are more likely to happen, and hence TSGen does not know how to rank documents if they share the same DocID, yet including them all in the retrieval results can roughly maintain the the Recall@100 performance.
+On the other hand, selecting more terms for each document cannot further improve the retrieval quality.
+Therefore, our selecting protocol uses the smallest $N$ while keeping discrimination, i.e. 12 on NQ320K.